No pink-quote therapy

 No pressure to heal beautifully.
 No trend-driven softness.
 No demand to turn your pain into content.

-Khora is not here to sell women another polished identity.
-It is here to create room to exhale.
+KHORA is not here to sell women another polished identity.
+It is here to make room for a different kind of exhale.

-Khora will unfold through letters, essays, reflections, conversations, and eventually a deeper private world for women who want more than motivation and less than ideology.
+KHORA unfolds through letters, essays, reflections, and a deeper private current for women who want more than motivation and less than ideology.

-It is being built in public, slowly and honestly.
-Not as a brand that arrives fully packaged, but as a real place with a pulse.
+It is built carefully and visibly.
+Not as a brand pretending to arrive complete, but as a real world with a pulse, a standard, and a voice of its own.

 Where beginning again is not shameful.